 Benzodiazepines can alleviate alcohol withdrawal symptoms when used at directed as part of an ultimate detox and recovery plan.
 Being addicted to benzos complicates your alcohol addiction treatment.
 Work with experienced, qualified professionals such as those at Bayview Recovery to safely wean off both substances.

-Benzos and Alcohol Treatment in Portland
+Benzos and Alcohol Treatment in Tacoma, WA

 Are you ready to put your substance abuse behind you?
 Please choose from our comprehensive listing of substance abuse treatment programs or contact us at 855.478.3650 for assistance.
-At Bayview Recovery, we offer a hands-on approach and offer individual and group therapy sessions to nurture communities that can last long after your time with us in Portland.
+At Bayview Recovery, we offer a hands-on approach and offer individual and group therapy sessions to nurture communities that can last long after your time with us in Tacoma, WA.
 Start today and recover from your benzos and alcohol polysubstance addiction while building a solid basis for a drug-free future.